Murder of Bianca Devins: Social media

-The images of Devins' corpse became widely shared on social media such as Instagram, Facebook and Twitter.
-They gained traction on the website 4chan, with hundreds of posts praising Clark for committing "another 4chan murder".
+The images of Devins's corpse became widely shared on social media such as Instagram, Facebook and Twitter.
+They gained traction on the website 4chan, with hundreds of posts praising Clark for committing "another 4chan murder."
 Users on Incels.co and 8chan were also celebratory. #ripbianca briefly trended on Twitter.
-Accounts promised to post images of Devins' murder in exchange for likes and follows, and illegitimate fundraising websites sprang up to capitalize on her name and death.
+Accounts promised to post images of Devins's murder in exchange for likes and follows, and illegitimate fundraising websites sprang up to capitalize on her name and death.

-The initial online discussion of the murder was marred by misinformation and rumors were spread by users.
-Tweets from prominent Twitter users—one of which was shared over 16,000 times—falsely identified Clark as an incel.
-Speculation on the crime's nature was "rampant"; users on Twitter, YouTube and Reddit examined Devins' history and sought to explain the murder.
+The initial online discussion of the murder was marred by misinformation and rumors that were spread by users.
+Tweets from prominent Twitter users—one of which was shared over 16,000 times— identified Clark as an incel, despite evidence to the contrary.
+Speculation on the crime's nature was "rampant"; users on Twitter, YouTube and Reddit examined Devins's history and sought to explain the murder.

-Dr. James Densley, a professor of criminal justice, said that the images could cause trauma in those who viewed them.
-Her stepfather—who suffered the most harassment—reported having flashbacks.
-Devins' sister, Olivia, detailed similar results.
-Kim said that "So many people have been affected by the pictures, scarred for life and suffering from PTSD, unable to erase the image from their mind".
+Criminal justice professor James Densley said that the images could cause trauma in those who viewed them.
+Her stepfather, who suffered the most harassment, reported having flashbacks, and her sister said she saw the images in her mind before she fell asleep.
+Devins's mother said, "So many people have been affected by the pictures, scarred for life and suffering from PTSD, unable to erase the image from their mind".
 Nicole Dollanganger asked that people stop sharing the photos.

 Company responses

 Instagram and Facebook removed Clark's account and attempted to stop the photos' spread.
-Facebook added images of the murder to a digital fingerprint database and blacklisted the hashtag #yesjuliet; the Discord server that Clark utilized was shut down.
-Users who attempted to report them on Instagram found that they were not considered violations of community guidelines.
+Facebook added images of the murder to a digital fingerprint database and blacklisted the hashtag #yesjuliet.
+The Discord server that Clark utilized was shut down.
+Users who attempted to report the photos on Instagram found that they were not considered violations of community guidelines.
 Instagram's response was met with criticism.

-It was reported that some images stayed on Instagram for as long as four days; Devins' mother Kim claimed that by September the images could still be found on Facebook.
+It was reported that some images stayed on Instagram for as long as four days; Devins's mother claimed that by September the images could still be found on Facebook.
 Prosecutors in the trial said the images could still be found months later.
-Olivia reported that nearly two years later, the photos were still being sent to her.
+Devins's sister reported that nearly two years later, the photos were still being sent to her.
 Hany Farid, a scholar of digital forensics and image analysis, claimed that Instagram and other companies had the tools to deal with the spread and that their inaction bordered on the criminal—despite a strictly legal perspective saying otherwise.